No. 10 TCU hosts No. 17 West Virginia following Conner's 22-point game

 Fort Worth, Texas; Sunday, 12 p.m.
 EST

-BOTTOM LINE: No. 10 TCU faces No. 17 West Virginia after Madison Conner scored 22 points in TCU’s 82-66 victory against the Arizona State Sun Devils.
+BOTTOM LINE: No. 10 TCU hosts No. 17 West Virginia after Madison Conner scored 22 points in TCU’s 82-66 victory against the Arizona State Sun Devils.

-The Mountaineers are 11-4 in Big 12 play.
-West Virginia averages 15.5 turnovers per game and is 19-4 when winning the turnover battle.
+The Mountaineers are 11-4 against Big 12 opponents.
+West Virginia scores 77.1 points and has outscored opponents by 23.5 points per game.

 The Horned Frogs and Mountaineers match up Sunday for the first time in Big 12 play this season.

-TOP PERFORMERS: Sedona Prince is averaging 17.8 points, 9.1 rebounds and 3.1 blocks for the Horned Frogs.
-Hailey Van Lith is averaging 15.2 points over the last 10 games.
+TOP PERFORMERS: Conner averages 3.6 made 3-pointers per game for the Horned Frogs, scoring 15.5 points while shooting 45.7% from beyond the arc.
+Sedona Prince is shooting 61.7% and averaging 17.1 points over the last 10 games.

-JJ Quinerly is scoring 19.6 points per game with 3.0 rebounds and 3.2 assists for the Mountaineers.
-Jordan Harrison is averaging 12.4 points and 3.8 rebounds while shooting 44.1% over the last 10 games.
+Jordan Harrison is averaging 13.5 points, 4.6 assists and 2.2 steals for the Mountaineers.
+JJ Quinerly is averaging 21.7 points over the last 10 games.

 LAST 10 GAMES: Horned Frogs: 8-2, averaging 75.1 points, 32.9 rebounds, 18.5 assists, 4.7 steals and 4.7 blocks per game while shooting 46.9% from the field.
 Their opponents have averaged 64.5 points per game.